From left to right: Louis Comfort Tiffany; Natural Limestone Bridge at Arch Creek, Miami, 1920,

 Florida art and history come alive.

-The Cici and Hyatt Brown Museum of Art will be more than a traditional art museum.
-It will be a history museum, with the history of Florida thold through works of art.
+The Cici and Hyatt Brown Museum of Art is more than a traditional art museum.
+It is a history museum, with the history of Florida told through works of art.
 Now open, the Cici and Hyatt Brown Museum of Art will give visitors the opportunity to see a collection of Florida themed oil and watercolor paintings that date back to the early 1800's.

 The Brown collection consists of over 2,600 paintings of Florida and is the most extensive collection of Florida art in the world.
-The size and scope of the collection means that it is perfect to illustrate the many stories that can be told about the geography and natural history of Florida.
+The size and scope of the collection lends itself perfectly to illustrating the many stories that can be told about the geography and natural history of Florida.
 While artists or styles can be highlighted and discussed, visitors can also learn about Florida's weather or native wildlife through creative theming and interpretation.